No Products in the Cart

 Welcome to our Charity Drop VHS tape donation program!
-Many local charities now unfortunately won't accept VHS donations leaving many with no other options than to send their unwanted tapes to landfill, which is not terrible for VHS fans but it will also have a detrimental impact on the environment.
+Many local UK charity shops now unfortunately won't accept VHS donations leaving many with no other options than to send their unwanted tapes to landfill, which is not only terrible for VHS fans but it will also have a detrimental impact on the environment.
+Here's how our service works, in a simplified step-by-step guide: Step 2: Quality Control & Clean-Up If a video isn't of satisfactory quality we may still be able to reuse, recycle or upcycle elements of the tape and/or case.
+Or dispose of it safely if required.
+Step 3: VHS Listed Step 4: Charity Donation |

 We pool each sale and split the monies between 3 different UK registered charities - the RSPCA, Asthma and Lung UK, and the National Autistic Society.